aws-amplify/docs/docs/cli/usage/files.md

 ### team-provider-info.json
 `team-provider-info.json` is used for sharing your project within your team.
 Learn more about it in the [Share single environment section](~/cli/teams/shared.md#sharing-projects-within-the-team)

+### amplify.json
+Amplify CLI implemented feature flag support and this file contains the feature flag configuration.
+If this file does not exist, it is created by Amplify CLI during `amplify init`.
+Beside `amplify.json`, CLI environment specific feature flag overrides can be defined in `amplify.{environment name}.json` as well.